24 years ago Selena performed her last concert - one of the best in RodeoHouston history

 And it was only a month later she was murdered.

-Thousands of people packed the Astrodome to hear Selena perform hits like "Amor Prohíbido," "I Will Survive" and "Last Dance."
-This was also the first and last time Selena wore her purple jumpsuit that became very popular.
+More than 61,000 people packed the dome to hear Selena perform hits like "Amor Prohíbido," "I Will Survive" and "Last Dance."
+This was also the first and last time Selena wore her iconic purple jumpsuit, which is reportedly on display at the family's museum in Corpus Christi.

-After her death, Selena’s family released the RodeoHouston concert as an album called “Live!
+After her death, Selena’s family released the RodeoHouston show as an album called “Live!
 The Last Concert.”

 Thanks to YouTube, you can relive much of the concert right now.
 Don't forget to grab the tissues.